One Week in Martinique

 Day 4: Llets du Francois, Martinique to Havre du Robert, Martinique (3.9nm)

-Beware of the coral on the inner part of the harbour when mooring here.
-If you need to top up on fuel it is possible in the south west.
+Beware of the coral on the inner part of the harbor when mooring here.
+If you need to top up on fuel it is possible in the southwest.
 Take some time to explore the market here, where you will find french delicacies and some provisions.